Expand the section navigation mobile menu

 As a public institution, Oakland University supports and promotes freedom of speech for students, faculty and staff.

-In support of that, the Center for Civic Engagement in partnership with the Office of the President are pleased to announce the first annual Student Freedom of Speech Contest where students are invited to submit responses that address a question about this Frist Amendment right.
-The winning submission will receive a $2,000 cash prize.
+In support of that, the Center for Civic Engagement is pleased to announce the second annual Student Freedom of Speech Contest where students are invited to submit responses that address a question about this Frist Amendment right.
+The winning submission will receive a $2,000 cash prize that is supported by the Walsh/Pescovitz Annual Student Free Speech Competition endowment made possible by a generous gift from President Ora Hirsch Pescovitz and Dr. Dan Walsh.

 Similar contests exist elsewhere and are typically limited to essays.
 But because freedom of expression can take many forms, we invite submissions in various formats.
 These include, but are not limited to: